 Car drivers underestimate the speed of a cycle.
 They have no idea how much distance a motorcycle needs to brake or how a cyclist handles a gravel road.
 Other drivers make assumptions and wrong assumptions can lead to the injury or death of a motorcyclist.

 On the other hand, there are many other ways for cyclists to be injured beyond collisions with motor vehicles which may be compensable, including domestic animals wandering onto highways, dogs chasing cycles, agricultural residue left on roads, and construction materials dropped on roads.
 Indeed, the number of ways that cyclists can be injured through no fault of their own is staggering.

 If you or a family member has been injured in a motorcycle crash, you first priority should be to obtain proper medical care.
 Your next step should be to contact an experienced motorcycle accident attorney to ensure that your rights are protected.
-The attorneys at Suk Law Firm have represented numerous motorcycle crash victims and their families for over 40 years.
+The attorneys at Suk Law Firm have represented numerous motorcycle crash victims and their families.
 If you have been injured in a motorcycle crash, you may be entitled to compensation for lost wages, medical expenses, and pain and suffering.

 Depending on the facts of the case, the statute of limitations — the time during which you must file a claim — for a motorcycle accident can be anything between two and six years, longer if a minor is involved.
 It is critical that a cyclist take action as soon as possible to preserve evidence, contact witnesses, and ensure protection of his/her rights.

 - Wear a helmet.
 Minnesota does not have mandatory helmet use for motorcyclists 18 years or older.
 However, head injuries are the leading cause of death in motorcycle crashes.
 According to the National Highway Traffic Safety Administration, helmets reduce the risk of death by 22-42% and reduce brain injuries by 41-69%.